-9.5 Study size
+9.5.
+Study size

-As agreed in earlier communications with the EMA, at least 50 patients are planned for the study.
-It is estimated that this number will be adequate to provide sufficient safety information in this very rare patient population.
+At least 50 patients are planned to be enrolled in this study.
+It is estimated that this number will be adequate to provide sufficient safety information in this ultra-rare patient population.
 If additional patients are available in a timely manner, more patients will be enrolled.

-The sample size calculation is presented as follows: 'For patients with the PDGFRA D842V mutation, a sample size of 31 patients will allow testing the null hypothesis of ORR $\leq$ 10% versus the alternative hypothesis of ORR $\geq$ 35% using Fisher's exact test with 90% power assuming a 2-sided type I error rate of 0.05.'
+The sample size calculation is presented as follows: 'For patients with the PDGFRA D842V mutation, a sample size of 31 patients will allow testing the null hypothesis of ORR \leq 10% versus the alternative hypothesis of ORR \geq 35% using Fisher's exact test with 90% power assuming a 2-sided type I error rate of 0.05.'

-9.6 Data management
+9.6.
+Data management

-All information outlined in section 9.3 will either be recorded prospectively in an eCRF or transferred for inclusion in the database to be used for analysis purposes if data are available before the start of the study.
-Data collection will be completed in a suitable software platform (Cisiv Baseline Plus) for the creation and delivery of data collection, data analysis, and data reporting.
+All information outlined in Section 9.3 will either be recorded prospectively in an eCRF or extracted from patients' medical records for retrospective data collection, if data are available before the start of the study.
+Data collection will be completed in a suitable software platform for the creation and delivery of data collection, data analysis, and data reporting.
 Data collected will be stored at secure servers ensuring compliance with local or national regulations.
 Database lock is anticipated in August 2024 for an interim analysis and on the date the study is closed.
 Additional details regarding data collection and validation procedures will be detailed in a data management plan.

-9.7 Data analysis
+9.7.
+Data Analysis

-A detailed statistical analysis plan (SAP) will be developed before the first data lock point in August 2024 based on the objectives and statistical method of the protocol.
-The SAP will provide further information to that discussed below (e.g. on handling missing data, correction of inconsistencies or errors, and differences in outcome definitions).
+The statistical analysis plan (SAP) provides further information to that discussed below (e.g. on handling missing data, correction of inconsistencies or errors, and differences in outcome definitions).
 The final analysis will conform to the analysis specifications provided in the SAP.

-9.7.1 Analysis populations
+9.7.1.
+Analysis Populations

-9.7.2 Enrolled Population (EP)
+9.7.1.1.
+Enrolled Population (EP)